 The school will offer and implement a Student Attendance Improvement Plan (SAIP) if a student is truant, habitually truant or has excessive absences.
-Letters such as excessive absence and first offense will be mailed home to ensure parent/guardian is properly informed of the student's attendance record.
-A SAIP plan will be initiated and consequences outlined below will be discussed with the student and guardian:
+Loss of instructional time, because of truancy, will make it more difficult for students to reach their academic potential.
+Letters will be mailed home to ensure the parent/guardian is properly informed of the student's attendance record.
+A Student Attendance Improvement Conference (SAIC) will be initiated, and consequences outlined below will be discussed with the student and parent/guardian:

-- Student may not receive their allotted educational time and may not be academically successful - Ten (10) unexcused absences may not be permitted to attend a co-curricular activity - Ten (10) unexcused absences may be assigned lunch restriction - Ten (10) unexcused absences loss of a school privilege (e.g. holiday party, school assembly, school event) - Student/Family may be cited or fined for unexcused and excessive absences. - Pike County Children and Youth Agency will be notified if the student is habitually truant or has been cited for attendance.
+- Student may not receive their allotted educational time and may not be academically successful. - Ten (10) unexcused absences may not be permitted to attend a co-curricular activity - Ten (10) unexcused absences may lead to loss of a school privilege (e.g. holiday party, school assembly, school event) - Student/Family may be cited or fined for habitual truancy. - Pike County Children and Youth Agency will be notified before a student is cited for attendance.

-A student absent from any class is responsible for all missed work.
-All work should be completed within a reasonable amount of time after the child's absence.
-Schoolwork for the child may be obtained by calling the homework hotline, by dialing 296-3656 or the teacher's voice mail.
+A student who is absent from any class is responsible for all missed work.
+All work should be completed within a reasonable amount of time after returning from absence.